socialdatalab-cosmos/cosmos-lessons/_episodes/03-data_collection.md

 4. Start the collection based on filtering criteria: `Keywords and hashtags`, `Language`, `Location`, `Twitter accounts` and `Maximum number of tweets` by filling the form.
 5. While you filing `Keywords and hashtags`, `Twitter accounts` and `Language` sections, you should press `Enter` after typing each entry.
 Once you press `Enter`, it should turn blue.

 ![Twitter collector](../fig/twitter_collector_enter.png){:height="450px" width="550px"}

 6. When the form is filled, click the submit button.
 Once the collection starts, it appears on the show panel.
 ![Collection start](../fig/collection-start.png){:height="250px" width="500px"}

+> ## Tip:
+>
+> 1. When you enter multiple keywords or accounts when filtering the collection, Twitter API determines each entries (keywords, hashtags and
+> accounts) equivalent to logical ORs.
+For example;
+> If you start a collection with keywords `covid`, `vaccine` and `coronavirus` and Twitter accounts `@BorisJohnson`, you would get;
+> - tweets posted by Boris Johnson (it does not have to related covid),
+> - tweets contains `covid`, `vaccine` or `coronavirus` keywords.
+> 2. Unlike keywords, hashtags and twitter account field, for `language` term is considered as logical AND by Twitter API.
+If we add
+> language filter the example collection above, you will get only english tweets with the keywords or accounts.
+>
+> You can learn about more <https://developer.twitter.com/en/docs/twitter-api/v1/tweets/filter-realtime/guides/basic-stream-parameters>
+>
+{: .callout}

 **Sample:**
 COSMOS can generate a sample dataset.